scipy/scipy/doc/source/building/index.rst

    If you are only trying to install SciPy, see :doc:`../install_upgrade`.

-Build instructions for different operating systems:
+Build instructions for different operating systems and an FAQ:

 .. toctree::
    :maxdepth: 2